Gbangbolaoluwagbemiga/SecureFlow/JUDGES_GUIDE.md

 - The Admin link appears for non-owner wallets once a delegation is created to the connected wallet.
 - Access logic now checks that your connected wallet address matches the `delegatee` of any active delegation (not just that delegations exist).
-- On the Smart Account Demo page, the "Create Delegation" button delegates to your currently connected wallet to simplify testing.
-After creating it, navigate to `/admin` to access the admin panel.

 ### User Functionalities